 Teachers are more encouraged to get children outside and in active play as the risk of childhood obesity rises.
 Physical education is becoming more and more part of the curriculum as children learn sports at an earlier age and engage more on the playground.
 By fostering a love for physical fitness at a young age, teachers can help children develop a lifelong love of activity.

-Looking to make changes to your curriculum to integrate these items? iCare’s Childcare Software is a premier childcare software that helps you manage both administration and the classroom for childcare centers.
+Looking to make changes to your curriculum to integrate these items? iCare’s childcare management software is a premier childcare software that helps childcare centers manage both administration and the classroom.